DataSF/datasf.github.io/blog/_posts/2017-06-19-the-results-are-in-data-academy-makes-a-big-impact.md

 ---

 Data Academy started in 2014 with a handful of workshops on data visualization and has grown to more than 15 courses (for more history see [this article](http://datasmart.ash.harvard.edu/news/article/san-franciscos-data-academy-develops-a-data-savvy-workforce-973)).
-During that time, we gained anecdotal evidence of Data Academy’s effect on the City and how its employees work, but we wanted to more precisely gauge Data Academy’s impact. &nbsp;So we gathered some data!
+During that time, we gained anecdotal evidence of Data Academy’s effect on the City and how its employees work, but we wanted to more precisely gauge Data Academy’s impact.
+So we gathered some data!

 ## A data driven approach

-Since Data Academy is about increasing smart use of data via training, we try to exemplify a data driven approach to how we manage it. &nbsp;We have been using data to drive course creation and course improvement, so we are happy to introduce the Data Academy Impact Report.
+Since Data Academy is about increasing smart use of data via training, we try to exemplify a data driven approach to how we manage it.
+We have been using data to drive course creation and course improvement, so we are happy to introduce the Data Academy Impact Report.

 Until now we lacked a systematic way of tracking the return on investment of classes.
 How has it impacted analysts’ day-to-day work?
 How much time (if any) are they saving?